mekkmann/Unity-Tic-Tac-Toe/README.md

 # Unity-Tic-Tac-Toe
 A repo for my Tic-Tac-Toe game in Unity.

+Made entirely in the UI-system Unity provides because I want to expand my knowledge and understanding of it.

 ## About this repo
 I guess this repo could be called "the start of my GameDev-journey", however, that'd be a false statement as I've already dabbled in GameDev.